 Whitby Abbey

-The double monastery of Benedictine monks and nuns was also home to the great Saxon poet Caedmon.
 In 664, the abbey, built on the east cliff overlooking the Esk and town of Whitby, was the site of the Synod of Whitby, at which the Northumbrian Celtic church was reconciled to Rome.

-The second monastery lasted until it was destroyed by Henry VIII in 1540.
 The abbey buildings fell into ruins, and were mined for stone, but remained a prominent landmark for sailors.